NicoLuo410/academicpages/_pages/about.md

   - /about.html
 ---

 A beginner in Computer Vision.
-My interest focuses on 3D reconstruction.
+My research interest focuses on 3D reconstruction.